figiel/hosts/README.md

-# hosts
+# userhosts

 Allow user-defined hosts entries.

-`hosts` is a `LD_PRELOAD` library that overrides the fetching of hostnames in applications. `hosts` transforms hostnames using a user-defined hosts file before doing the actual lookup.
+`userhosts` is a `LD_PRELOAD` library that overrides the fetching of hostnames in applications. `userhosts` transforms hostnames using a user-defined hosts file before doing the actual lookup.

-This allows using your own `hosts` file on top of your system `/etc/hosts` file.
+This allows using your own `userhosts` file on top of your system `/etc/hosts` file.

-By default `hosts` fetches hosts entries from the home directory (`~/.hosts`).
+By default `userhosts` fetches hosts entries from the home directory (`~/.hosts`).
 This can be overridden using an environment variable (`HOSTS_FILE`) to specify a different file.

 ## Build